elyby/docs/source/en/skins-system.rst

         }
       }

-   Depending on available textures for the player, there may be no :samp:`SKIN` or :samp:`CAPE` fields.
+   Depending on the availability of textures for the player, fields :samp:`SKIN` or :samp:`CAPE` may be absent.
-   If the skin model isn't :samp:`slim`, the :samp:`metadata` field will also be omitted.
+   Unless the skin model is :samp:`slim`, the :samp:`metadata` field will be omitted.

-   The server will return an empty response with :samp:`204` status in case when textures aren't found.
+   The server will return an empty response with :samp:`204` status, if textures aren't found.

 .. function:: /textures/signed/{nickname}

    This request is used in our `server skins system plugin <http://ely.by/server-skins-system>`_ to load textures with the original Mojang's signature.
-The textures received in the reply can be transferred to the unmodified game client without any changes.
+The textures received in the reply can be transferred to an unmodified game client without any changes.
 The answer will also include additional property with :samp:`name` equal to **ely**.

    .. code-block:: javascript